You need to be aware of the increased health risks of migraine stroke and heart attacks... it could save your life!

 The results showed that these men were more likely to have a stroke and not a heart attack.

-Individuals with a "history of migraine with aura have a slightly increased risk of stroke.”
-Current research evidence is also finding that “migraine with aura may be associated with an increased risk of cardiovascular disease latter in life, too.”¹ The links with migraine stoke and aura is still unclear, as are the many mysteries that remain around migraines.
+Individuals with a "history of migraine with aura have a slightly increased risk of stroke."
+Current research evidence is also finding that "migraine with aura may be associated with an increased risk of cardiovascular disease later in life, too."
+The links with migraine stroke and aura is still unclear, as are the many mysteries that remain around migraines.

 Perhaps knowing this will help you take better care of your health and yourself overall.

-The increased risk of migraine stroke has been in my awareness for years, yet I still feel unprepared.
+The increased risk of migraine stroke has been in my awareness for years, yet I still feel unprepared and somewhat terrified.

-The signs and symptom of stroke can resemble migraine.
-So differentiating between the two may be very difficult for the millions of us who get regular migraine attacks.
+The signs and symptom of stroke can resemble migraine and vice versa.
+So differentiating between the two may be very difficult for you if you get regular migraine attacks.

 Loss of movement on one side of your arm or face, is the most well-known symptom.
 One sided weakness or numbness is also common.